atharvmalve/FilesConverterWebProject/README.md

 4. Initiate the conversion process.
 5. Once the conversion is complete, download the converted file.

-## Contributing
-Contributions to FilesConverterWebProject are welcome!
-To contribute, follow these steps:
-- Fork the repository.
-- Create a new branch for your feature or bug fix: `git checkout -b feature/my-feature`
-- Make your changes and commit them: `git commit -am 'Add new feature'`
-- Push to the branch: `git push origin feature/my-feature`
-- Submit a pull request detailing the changes made.

 ## License
-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [MIT License](https://itzmanish.tech/).

 ## Contact
 For any inquiries or feedback, please contact:
 - Manish Kumar: manish@example.com
 - Atharvmalve: atharv@example.com

-Thank you for using FilesConverterWebProject!
+> Thank you!